zijipia/Ziji-bot-discord/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./blob/main/LICENSE) file for details.

 ## Contact
-For more information, visit the [project page](https://github.com/zijipia/Ziji-bot-discord).
+For more information, visit the [project page](https://github.com/zijipia/Ziji-bot-discord) [Support sever](https://discord.gg/GQyJkZDtdX).

 ***
 This README provides an overview, installation steps, usage instructions, and contribution guidelines for the Zibot project.